shakedzy/companion/README.md

 and services used are not necessarily free, and might charge you based on your usage.

 ## Supported languages
-Note that performance might vary between the different languages.
+Note performance might vary between different languages.

 ### Input languages
 Languages supported by [OpenAI Whisper](https://help.openai.com/en/articles/7031512-whisper-api-faq):